Common Names

 Clinical Summary

 Guggul is derived from the resin of a medicinal plant that has been used for thousands of years in Ayurveda.
-Extracts of the plant are traditionally used alone and in combination with other botanicals to treat various clinical disorders including rheumatism, arthritis, neurological diseases, hemorrhoids, urinary disorders, and skin diseases.
+Extracts of the plant are traditionally used alone or in combination with other botanicals to treat various disorders including rheumatism, arthritis, neurological diseases, hemorrhoids, urinary disorders, and skin diseases.

-A few human studies suggest guggul may be effective for hypercholesterolemia (1) (2) (11).
-However, other trials showed that guggul may have uncertain benefit (20), or actually raise cholesterol levels (3).
+Studies in humans are limited, but suggest guggul may be effective for hypercholesterolemia (1) (2) (11).
+However, other trials indicate uncertain benefit (20) or that guggul may actually raise cholesterol levels (3).
+It also showed no benefit when taken with Triphala, an Ayurvedic formulation (21).
 Additional research is needed to determine safety and efficacy.

 Mechanism of Action

-In vitro studies point to the effect of guggulsterone on the biosynthesis of cholesterol in the liver (2).
-Another study proposes that the cholesterol-lowering activity of guggulsterone in mice comes from its inhibition of FXR, a nuclear hormone receptor that is activated by bile acids.
-FXR mediates a negative feedback loop that decreases the rate of bile acid production by the liver.
-This loop is an important component in the regulation of cholesterol metabolism (10).
+In vitro, guggulsterone affected biosynthesis of cholesterol in the liver (2).
+Cholesterol-lowering activity in mice was attributed to inhibition of FXR, a nuclear hormone receptor that is activated by bile acids.
+FXR mediates a negative feedback loop to decrease bile acid production by the liver.
+This loop is an important component of cholesterol metabolism regulation (10).
+In humans, hypolipidemic outcomes may be better for those with a higher capacity to metabolize Z-guggulsterone with moderate carboxylesterase induction (19).

 Guggulsterone activates nuclear receptors such as estrogen receptor alpha, pregnane X receptor, and progesterone receptor and may induce CYP3A genes (8).